kwesiRutledge/brom_drake-py/README.md

 - [ ] Figure out how to tell if two systems are connected in Drake.
 - [ ] Add support for abstract output ports?
 - [ ] Add more readme explanations of what is going on under the hood.
-- [ ] Add Documentation
 - [ ] Create a method that makes each material in a URDF file have unique names if they have specific values
-- [ ] Add methods for saving the state names on state plots from diagram watcher
 - [ ] Allow for the user to give "Drake-unfriendly" URDFs to `ShowMeThisModel` production